Yorik8877/getman/README.md

-# Getman
+# Gostman
-Getman is a Postman analog written with Golang and React JS.
+Gostman is a Postman analog written with Golang and React JS.